Phone: 817-697-4038 Fax: 877-409-3962

 What is Ulnar Neuropathy?

-The ring and pinky fingers generally start to feel numb, with patients usually feeling pain around the inside of the elbow and forearm.
+Moreover, the ring and pinky fingers generally start to feel numb, with patients usually feeling pain around the inside of the elbow and forearm.

 What Causes Ulnar Neuropathy?